qensus-labs/setup-venafi-csp/README.md

 Use cases with low security requirements could benefit `GitHub-hosted` runners.
 When higher security requirements need to be met, we strongly advice to use `Self-hosted` runners, which is our default advise to keep your certificates secure.

+More information on `Self-hosted` `action-runners` can be found in the [Official documentation](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners).

+### Caveats using Self-hosted runners

+When implementing an `unattended workflow` you must set up the `actions-runner` application as a service.  `actions-runner` applications that are started using the `Shell mode` your signing operations may require `interaction`, such as approving a Certificate import.
+This applies to both the `Linux` and `Windows` operating system.

+Addtional for `Windows` based `actions-runner` application services you may want to run he service with enough privileges to `install` and `adjust` system configuration.
+Easiest way is to set the service account to '**NT AUTHORITY\SYSTEM**'.
+This ensures both `setup-venafi-csp` and `Python` packages can be successfully installed.
+Additionally ensure you don't set the `interactive` flag.

+More information on configuring `actions-runners` as a service can be found in the [Official documentation](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service).

 ## Usage

 Below are various examples of how you can implement and integrate `setup-venafi-csp` together with your favorite code signing activities.
 The boilerplate code examples goes from initial configuration to full implementation examples using `jarsigner` and `signtool`.

+Looking for some real Github Actions examples?
+We got you covered, just take a look at our [Venafi CodeSign Protect Samples](https://github.com/qensus-labs/venafi-csp-samples) demo repository.

 ### Example driver setup using minimal parameters